Military Aircraft Civilians Can Purchase

 North American P-51 Mustang

 The P-51 Mustang is a North American classic, originally built for the British during World War II as a medium-altitude fighter.
 However, the Mustang performed much more than those duties.
 The addition of the Rolls Royce Merlin engine (and later the Packard V-1650-7), allowing it to reach higher altitudes with greater power.
 The Mustang was key in reconnaissance missions.
 Also, it escorted many bombers throughout several wars thanks to its long-range capability.
 The P-51 has recently become a highly sought after warbird with complete, historically accurate restoration becoming an industry of its own.
 These restored Mustangs can fetch upwards of $1 million on the aviation market.
-With a max speed of around 430 miles per hour, this aircraft for sale is sure to deliver a good time for those lucky enough to get in the pilot’s seat.
+With a max speed of around 430 miles per hour, this military aircraft for sale is sure to deliver a good time for those lucky enough to get in the pilot’s seat.
+If you love the P-51 then check out this simple P-51 Mustang T-shirt on Amazon.

 Curtiss P-40 Warhawk